felipelouza/gsufsort/README.md

---str                 write the collection concatenation (T^{cat}) to INPUT.1.str --print [p]           print the first p elements of arrays to stdout, defaults to the collection length --qs                  write QS sequences in fastq permuted according to the BWT to INPUT.bwt.qs --lcp_max             print maximum LCP value --lcp_max_text        print maximum LCP value (text order) --lcp_avg             print average LCP value
---time                print the running time in seconds --verbose             verbose output
+--str                 write the collection concatenation (T^{cat}) to INPUT.1.str --print [p]           print the first p elements of arrays to stdout, defaults to the collection length --qs                  write QS sequences in fastq permuted according to the BWT to INPUT.bwt.qs --lcp_max             write the maximum LCP value, write to INPUT.w.lcp_max --lcp_max_text        write the maximum LCP value text, write to INPUT.lcp_max.txt --lcp_avg             write the average LCP value, write to INPUT.w.lcp_avg --time                print the running time in seconds --verbose             verbose output
 --help                this help message